orthoseg/orthoseg/docs/user_guide.rst

 Run sample project
 ------------------

-Once the installation is completed, you can run the sample project included.
+Once the installation of orthoseg and its dependencies is completed, you can run the sample project included.
 The project is an easy way to get started and should give a good idea on how you can start your own segmentation project.

 It contains: